self-crafted/custom-lobby/README.md

 ```
 You have to restart the server for changes in there to take effect.

-Note that this server only supports 1.18.2 clients.
+Note that the newest version of this server only supports 1.19.2 clients.
 You may need to use ViaVersion on the proxy.

 ## Restarting